Miguet2209/Miguet2209/README.md

 🎓 Economics student at Universidad Icesi
 📊 Passionate about Data Science applied to economics, public policy, and urban development
-💻 Currently working with R, Python, and spatial data tools
+💻 Currently working with R and Python

 ---